 The heart disorders we treat include:

-We care for more of these complex pediatric patients than any other institution in the world.
+Treating more of these complex pediatric patients than any other institution in the world, we are here to offer you a customized second opinion evaluation and care plan.
 In 2012 alone, we saw about 80 children with heterotaxy syndrome and 120 with HLHS.
 In 2013, we performed 1,320 cardiac catheterizations, 860 open-heart surgeries and 523 closed-heart surgeries.